- sSMC -

 Figure 3.
 Until recently the only clinical correlations known between sSMC presence and clinical outcome based on data from 1998.
 This data is still broadly used in genetic counseling.

 Figure 4.
-Potentially gene-dosage insensitive regions are labelled in green; potentially genedoasge sensitive ones are labelled in red.
+Potentially gene-dosage insensitive regions are labelled in green; potentially genedosage sensitive ones are labelled in red.
+Also on each chromosome sepcific subpage there are - if available - molecular data on the size of the genedosage insensitive regions.

 for other sSMC-related patient support groups see here